modir/using-laminas-framework-book/version2/docs/doctrine.md

 When laminas-based website loads its configuration, it merges all configs into a single big array, thus forming the final Doctrine config "tree".

-I> By adding your application-specific Doctrine configuration, you extend and/or override the I> default configuration tree provided by the *DoctrineORMModule*.
+> By adding your application-specific Doctrine configuration, you extend and/or override the
+> default configuration tree provided by the *DoctrineORMModule*.

 ## Specifying Database Connection Parameters